badwolfgirl/Frontend-Nanodegree-Arcade-Game/README.md

 Simple JavaScript based Frogger game.
 Follow the prompts to choose your hero and learn the rules, and then enjoy the game!

-##Installation
+##Installation and Run

-Download and extract the zip to a local folder.
+Visit my Github page (https://github.com/badwolfgirl/frontend-nanodegree-arcade-game) and download the zip file.
+Extract the zip to a local folder of your choice.
 If you would like to play, simply open up the index.html file into a prefered browser.

 ##License